scorelab/Codelabz/README.md

 #### How to Deploy Firebase Cloud Functions

-> **NOTE**:To Deploy firebase cloud functions you have to satisfy following requirements
+> **NOTE**:To Deploy firebase cloud functions you have to satisfy following requirements:

-1. Your Firebase project should have Blaze plan or higher version
+1. Your Firebase project should have Blaze plan or higher version.
-2. You should have installed Firebase CLI tool in your machine
+2. You should have installed Firebase CLI tool in your machine.

 Run `npm install` in `CodeLabz/functions ` folder.